 Language milestones

 Your baby will start to coo, gurgle, and squeal as they experiment.
-They may even try to copy some of the sounds you make.
+They may also become a little bit of a wise guy or gal, imitating some of the sounds you make and even your facial expressions.
+They’re not being sassy; this is how they learn to communicate.

 While these vocalizations won’t make much sense yet, it’s a sign that their language skills are developing.
 Someday soon, you’ll hear that precious little voice call for you.